Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 This method simply checks if the url is seen or not and if it's not excluded adds it to the channel.

-This function is blocking unless another gorutine is consuming from the urls channel.
+This function is blocking unless another goroutine is consuming from the urls channel.
 Why is this important?
-because if we run the Add in a blocking way without consuming the urls we will block the goroutine & it's a deadlock.
+Because if we run the Add in a blocking way without consuming the urls we will block the goroutine & it's a deadlock.

 The `Get` function does not provide any abstraction here, but I like the idea that